mercedes-benz/garm-operator/README.md

 To make some assumptions and corresponding decisions transparent, we use ADRs (Architecture Decision Records) to document them.

-All ADRs can be found in the [here](docs/architectural-decision-records.md).
+All ADRs can be found [here](docs/architectural-decision-records.md).

 ## Contributing